Hi, I’m Lyle and I’m thrilled to run as your Greens candidate for Kennedy.

 Like many, I’m angry about the creeping corruption in our political system.
 As long as mining corporations, developers and gun lobbyists are allowed to donate to political parties, politicians will never represent our communities - only the interests of their big donors.
 Their decisions are utterly compromised.
 It must end.

 The growing gap between the rich and the poor is literally killing people faster in rural areas.
 We live shorter lives and have poorer health.
-I want us to have a truly universal health care system that includes free dental and mental health care, and quality, accessible services in regional areas.
+I want us to have a truly universal health care system that includes free dental and mental health care, and quality, accessible services in rural and remote areas.

 I heavily rely on my NBN Satellite connection for work – but it's not the right technology to bring rural businesses into the future.
 We deserve a forward-looking NBN to prepare us for the future and bring us in line with the capabilities of other countries.
 And it should always remain publicly owned.